JamesQQQ1/WindSight/README.md

 Apart from the main model script, this repository includes several Python scripts used for data preparation:

-- **Land Use and Land Area Files**: These scripts should be executed first to prepare the datasets required by the model.
-They process information related to land use and land area.
+- **Land Use Files**: These scripts should be executed first to prepare the datasets required by the model.
+They process information related to land use patterns and changes.

 - **Raster File Conversion**: This script converts ArcGIS files to the NetCDF format.
 It's essential for incorporating datasets not originally in NetCDF format.